 (22) You especially don’t generate so-called “anger” toward those more powerful (than yourself).
 So, how could you possibly be respected for your anger (directed) at smashing those who are weaker?

 (23) Patience toward an object for anger gives rise to meditation (on love) for him.
 If you think to discard this basis for all good qualities (because of fearing the opinions of others), you’re but a fool.

 (24) Who can put an end to being slighted (even) if you go to your next life?
-Therefore, since (if you retaliate, you build up) negative karmic debts for yourself, mind, you should think that to be abused is all right.
+Therefore, since (if you retaliate, you build up) negative karmic debts for yourself, you should think that (being patient with) abuse is better.

-(25) (In short,) any (yogi with) a consciousness (that realizes) that consciousness (itself) is perfectly devoid of (a truly existing) abiding and so on will have no place in his intelligent (mind) for disturbing emotions to reside.
+(25) (In short,) any (yogi) having the understanding that, in actuality, consciousness (is devoid of a truly existing) abiding and so on will have no place in his intelligent (mind) for disturbing emotions to reside.

 (1) This ocean of suffering has no end at all.
 Childish one, why do you not generate fear at being immersed in it?

 (2) Your youth (of the present) has come behind (your old age of the past) and will come once again ahead (of it, just after death).
 Even if (you’re proud of your youth, thinking) it’ll last, yet, in this world, (youth, old age, and death) are like competitors in a race (vying to come) first.

 (3) Since, in compulsive samsara, you don’t have (the power to guarantee) another (better) rebirth as you wish, what intelligent person would not have fear, being under the power of something else, (namely, karmic impulses and disturbing emotions)?

 (4) There’ll be no end in the future (to your recurring samsaric rebirths, if you make no effort now) – indeed, in all lives (you’ve remained) an ordinary being – so, make your life (be not meaningless) like that.
 Don’t become the same as you’ve been in the past.